Articles

 MailerLite: Best alternative for small businesses

-MailerLite was built with the needs of small businesses in mind, focusing on usability and affordable pricing.
+MailerLite was built with the needs of solo entrepreneurs and small businesses in mind, focusing on usability and affordable pricing.
 It offers landing pages, websites, in-email surveys/quizzes, and email automation (even on free plans).
-Its professionally designed templates not only look great but are also fully customizable so you can tailor them to your brand.
-This is one of their stand-out features because others on this list, such as Kit or ActiveCampaign, provide templates that either require a lot of custom code to make them look good or are pretty inflexible when it comes to editing.
+Its professionally designed templates not only look great but are also fully customizable, so you can tailor them to your brand.

 Over 400,000 Mailchimp users have made the move to MailerLite over the years.
 Here are the top three reasons why small business owners prefer MailerLite to Mailchimp.

-• Fairer pricing practices: With MailChimp you pay for inactive and even unsubscribed contacts.
-With MailerLite you only pay for active contacts
+• Fairer pricing practices: With Mailchimp, you pay for inactive and even unsubscribed contacts.
+With MailerLite, you only pay for active contacts

 Quick pricing and feature breakdown: MailerLite vs Mailchimp